 The main disadvantage of using this paradigm is that data transfer over the network incurs a substantial penalty.
 We reduce this penalty partially with the use of lossless compression of the stream.
 If some loss in quality is acceptable, quantization techniques could also be applied to reduce the bandwidth of the geometry.
 Because data transfer is a limiting factor in quickly visualizing a full quality rendering, the quality of the approximation is important.
-Unlike naive approaches that render only an opaque boundary mesh or outline, our initial approximation gives excellent results with little overhead.
+Unlike naïve approaches that render only an opaque boundary mesh or outline, our initial approximation gives excellent results with little overhead.
 With only a few iterations, our progressive volume renderer converges to the final image which facilitates dynamic exploration.
 We find this aspect useful because often in the exploration process, the user will not wait for the entire progressive volume rendering before moving on to another viewpoint.
 Because only the geometry within the current view frustum is transferred, efficiently exploring details of the dataset becomes easy.
-When combined with the image capturing system, these features provide a powerful data exploration tool for large datasets.
+This feature also makes rapid transfer function exploration possible.
+With each update of the transfer function, the stream can be reset and the progression started.
+For datasets with more important features in the center, the boundary may not give a good approximation.
+A more advanced technique that uses multiple k-buffers could be employed to render several advancing progressions at once which results in an increased rendering overhead.
+A simpler approach would be the addition of user-controlled cutting planes that could cull geometry on the server, thus reducing the amount of data sent to the client and allowing the rapid visualization of internal structures.
+Along with the image capturing system, which keeps previously computed results, these features would provide a powerful data exploration tool for large datasets.